horizr/visum-pack/docs/mods.md

 ### World-gen & decoration
 - `Adorn` — furniture
 - `Artisanat` — more block variations
+- `Cinderscapes` — more Nether biomes
 - `Promenade` — biomes, mobs and ducks
+- `Terrestria` — more Overworld biomes
+- `Towers of the Wild: Reworked` (data-pack) — BotW-like towers in the Overworld
+- `Towers of the Wild: Additions` — BotW-like towers in the Nether and the End

 ### GUI
 - `AppleSkin` — hunger/health-related HUD improvements